Create a virtual environment

 pip install -U nuitka

-Common usage command:
+Common usage commands:

 python -m nuitka --lto=yes --remove-output --onefile main.py